microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 At the top level, the [FHIR](https://hl7.org/FHIR/) data model is made up of a collection of [Resources](https://www.hl7.org/fhir/resourcelist.html) for structuring information generated in real-world healthcare settings.
 Resources in FHIR represent the different entities tied to healthcare activities.
 There are Resources for the people involved (`Patient`, `Practitioner`, etc.), the events that occur (`Encounter`, `Observation`, `Procedure`, etc.), and many other aspects connected with healthcare scenarios.

-Within every Resource, FHIR defines a set of Elements for storing details that uniquely identify each Resource *instance* on a FHIR server.
+Within every Resource, FHIR defines a set of Elements for storing details that uniquely identify each Resource _instance_* on a FHIR server.
 Elements such as `id` and `meta` apply to all Resource types in FHIR, while other Elements are attached to specific Resource types (e.g., the `gender` Element is only found in `Patient`, `Person`, `Practitioner`, and `RelatedPerson` Resources).
 Furthermore, the FHIR model is designed to allow users to add Elements to Resources through extensions.

 Along with Elements, each FHIR Resource is defined with a set of search parameters.
 When a remote client app makes a FHIR search API call, search parameters are used to focus the data retrieved from the FHIR server.
 There are standard search parameters that apply to all Resource types (e.g., `_id`, `_lastUpdated`), and there are search parameters specific to certain Resource types (e.g., `gender` is a search parameter defined for `Patient`).
 Additionally, FHIR provides a framework for creating custom search parameters.
 See the links below for more information.

 + [Standard Search Parameters](https://www.hl7.org/fhir/search.html#all)
 + [Patient Resource-specific Search Parameters](https://www.hl7.org/fhir/patient.html#search) (note that Resource-specific search parameters are always listed at the bottom of the "Content" tab in FHIR R4 Resource documentation)
 + [Defining Custom Search Parameters](https://docs.microsoft.com/azure/healthcare-apis/fhir/how-to-do-custom-search)

+> *Note: A Resource instance on a FHIR server has a unique, server-wide Resource `id`.
+This `id` is also referred to as the Resource instance's [Logical ID](https://www.hl7.org/fhir/resource.html#id).

 ## FHIR search methods